-- Analyze your current scheduling practices – If your managers are creating schedules on short notice and/or changing them on a daily basis, find out what’s driving those changes.
-For example, if chronic tardiness and absenteeism is the cause, addressing the root problem will automatically lead to smoother scheduling.
+- Analyze Your Current Scheduling Practices: If your managers are creating schedules on short notice and/or changing them daily, find out what’s driving those changes.
+For example, if chronic tardiness and absenteeism are the cause, addressing the root problem will automatically lead to smoother scheduling.

-- Make sure your scheduling software is up to the challenge. - Your scheduling software must be able to apply predictive scheduling laws correctly by jurisdiction and make it easy for managers to share schedules with staff.
-It should generate detailed documentation, allowing you to periodically audit your performance and demonstrate compliance if necessary.
+- Ensure Your Scheduling Software Is Up to the Challenge: Your scheduling software must be able to apply predictive scheduling laws correctly by jurisdiction and make it easy for managers to share schedules with staff.
+It should generate detailed documentation that allows you to periodically audit your performance and demonstrate compliance if necessary.

 Not Up to Speed on Scheduling Software?

-- Makes it easy for managers to create and edit schedules, while giving workers online 24/7 access to schedules.
+- Make it easy for managers to create and edit schedules while giving workers 24/7 online access to schedules.

-- Allows managers to calculate actual labor costs for each proposed schedule, thanks to a built-in budget calculator.
+- Allow managers to calculate actual labor costs for each proposed schedule thanks to a built-in budget calculator.

-- Allows workers to bid on open shifts and swap schedules—a proven employee pleaser.
+- Allow workers to bid on open shifts and swap schedules—a proven employee pleaser.

-- Generates reports and—working in conjunction with workforce management software—provides insightful analytics that helps managers improve their scheduling practices.
+- Generate reports and—working in conjunction with workforce management software—provide insightful analytics that help managers improve their scheduling practices.